 No trip Downtown is complete without basking in the sights of the bustling and well-known Broadway Street.
 The neon-illuminated buildings are filled with honky-tonks, restaurants, hotel bars, and offers the best people-watching in Nashville.
 Broadway is where cowboy boots hit the pavement, and music pours out of every establishment.
 The energy here is palpable, and there is no shortage of fun.
 Keep heading South of Broadway, and you’ll find a more modern aesthetic in the area known as ‘The Gulch,’ which is outfitted with glamorous buildings and incredible eateries.

 Find Your Dream Nashville Apartment

-Now that you know the best things to do in downtown Nashville, reach out to AptAmigo to find your dream apartment!
-All you need to do is tell us your preferences, and we’ll compile a list of buildings you’ll love!
+Now that you know the best things to do in downtown Nashville, check out our favorite studio apartments.
+Need something bigger than a studio?
+Reach out to AptAmigo to find your dream apartment.
+All you need to do is tell us your preferences, and we’ll compile a list of buildings you’ll love.
 Once you’ve chosen your top buildings from the curated list we’ve created, we will schedule a day of tours, be there to ask all the easy-to-forget questions, and even uber you to each apartment.
 The best part?
 It’s completely free.

 Get in touch with your own personal apartment expert today!
 Click below to get started.

 Taylor Small is a New York transplant now residing in Nashville, TN, with a background in social media, public relations, and marketing.
 She freelances and runs her own interior plant design business, Oasis Design.
 On the weekends she can be found riding around in her 1971 Ford searching for the best antique mall or hiking with her dog, Oliver.